EbookFoundation/thoth-wiki/Thoth_Funders.md

-The **Funders** page will display the Funders the user has access to.
+The **Funders** page will display the Funders all users have access to.
 The following information is displayed:

 | Column Name  | Content      |
 | :---         | :---          |